Roger Niello: Background and education

 Born in San Francisco, Niello has lived in Sacramento nearly all of his life.
 After graduating from Sacramento's Encina High School, Niello attended the University of California at Berkeley for his undergraduate studies, and then completed his graduate studies at the University of California at Los Angeles.

 Niello worked as a Certified Public Accountant until he joined his family's business at Niello Auto Group in 1974 and spent the next 25 years running retail automobile dealerships with his family partners.
 In 1995, Niello served as the President of the Sacramento Metropolitan Chamber of Commerce and was a member of the Capital Area Political Action Committee.
 As a member of the community, he was an active volunteer.

 Niello was elected to the Sacramento County Board of Supervisors in a special election in February 1999.
 As a member of the Board of Supervisors, he served Sacramento County on numerous boards and commissions.

 In 2004, Niello was elected to the California State Assembly and was immediately appointed Vice Chair of the Assembly Banking and Finance Committee and also served in positions on the Assembly Budget, and Transportation Committees.
 In addition, he served for a brief time on the Assembly Public Employees, Retirement and Social Security Committee and the Joint Legislative Audit Committee.
 In late 2006, Niello was named vice-chair of the Assembly Budget Committee and serves as the key negotiator on budget issues for the Assembly Republican Caucus.

-Niello was elected to the State Senate in 2022, representing the 5th district in the California State Assembly, which includes the Sacramento County communities of Arden Arcade, Carmichael, the City of Citrus Heights, Fair Oaks, the City of Folsom, North Highlands, McClellan Park, Orangevale, Natomas, Sacramento and the Placer County community of Granite Bay.
+Niello was elected to the State Senate in 2022, representing the 6th district in the California State Assembly, which includes the Sacramento County communities of Arden Arcade, Carmichael, the City of Citrus Heights, Fair Oaks, the City of Folsom, North Highlands, McClellan Park, Orangevale, Natomas, Sacramento and the Placer County community of Granite Bay, Roseville, Rocklin, Loomis, and Lincoln.